Purposes and Policy

 An agreed legal contract for publication, broadcast, performance or any other form of public dissemination, so that the work undertaken will emerge into the public domain and not remain in a bottom drawer merely as an intention.
-Writers are expected to be represented by an agent and to have the commitment of their publisher.
+We usually expect writers (and artists and composers) to be represented by an agent and to have the commitment of their publisher.

 What we offer

-The Trust provides Church Cottage in Clifford Chambers, a village within two miles of Stratford-upon-Avon.
-The Cottage is beside the Church.
-It is small, consisting of a lower and upper room each about 15 feet square.
-However, it is comfortable, private and well-appointed, with kitchen and work bench, television and a comfortable bedroom.
-There is also a tiny garden, access to another garden and a rowing boat on the nearby River Stour.
-The Trust pays all the running costs and there is broadband, Wifi, and a printer available.
+We offer Church Cottage in Clifford Chambers which is a village within two miles of Stratford-upon-Avon.
+The Cottage is dated 1760 and Grade II listed; it is beside the churchyard and consists of a lower and upper room each about fifteen feet square.
+In 2019, we built onto the Cottage a small studio/workroom with good light which enables us to host artists and composers.
+The Cottage is comfortable, private and well-appointed with kitchen and work areas, television and a comfortable bedroom, also a tiny garden, access to another garden and a rowing boat on the nearby River Stour.
+We pay all the running costs and there is broadband, Wifi, and a printer available.
 The resident’s time is her own entirely, there are no duties except to give the trustees a written report on leaving.
-Privacy is assured and pets are welcome.
+Residents are asked to sign a basic contract of agreement.

 Duration of residencies

-From April 2016, the Trust is administering the Skoyles Bursaries Fund, made available by the Foyle Foundation.
-We are now able to offer bursaries up to £1,000 per calendar month.
-This should be tax free (qualifying as a prize, not a salary or payment).
-Sometimes, we broker writer support from Arts Council England.
-Once annually we host a poet appointment made by the Shakespeare Birthplace Trust and we have also collaborated with the Royal Shakespeare Company.
-One way or another, writers who need money are supported.
+We administer the Skoyles Bursaries Fund, made available by the Foyle Foundation so we offer bursaries up to £1,000pcm, and this should be tax free (qualifying as a prize, not a salary or payment).
+Sometimes, we broker writer support from Arts Council England, annually we host a poet appointment made by the SBT and two appointments made by Coventry University.
+One way or another, writers who need money are usually supported.

-Occasionally a writer has a need for peace and privacy to the extent they pay us a commercial rent.
-This is welcomed, but all financial arrangements with individuals are confidential.
+Occasionally a writer has a need for peace and privacy to the extent they pay us a commercial rent, and this we welcome, but all financial arrangements with individuals are confidential.